-2.4 Current Literacy Situation in Pakistan
+1.8.
+Current Literacy Situation in Pakistan

 According to the government of Pakistan (2009), at present about 55 million Pakistanis above the age of ten unable to read and write or do simple calculations.
 Amongst the 175 world countries Pakistan stands at 136 positions.
 No country can make rapid progress if the majority of its people remains deprived from the basic skills of reading and writing.

 Pakistan, India and China had more or less the same rate of literacy in late 40's when they achieved independence.
 Today China's literacy rate is more than 80%, India approaching to 65% and Pakistan claims 53%.
 In the 1998 census the figure was 43%.
-According to a conservative estimate about 55 million Pakistanis above the age of ten are absolutely illiterate.
+According to a conservative estimate about 55 million Pakistanis above the age of ten are absolutely illiterate

-2.5 Adult Literacy Situation in Rural Areas
+1.9.
+Adult Literacy Situation in Rural Areas

 Adult literacy has not yet been accepted as a dire need in Pakistan especially in the rural areas.
 Feudal culture in rural Pakistan is not conducive for the promotion of education.
 Illiterate male adults in rural areas are generally not interested in acquiring literacy skills because of age factor and on account of pre-occupation as bread earners of the family.
 They are also generally not in favor of women going to literacy centers because of imperative work in the home.
-Inadequate schooling opportunities also hurdle for girls to seek education (Ahmad, M. Zubair, & T. 2009).
+Inadequate schooling opportunities also hurdle for girls to seek education.

-3. Methodology
+2. Methodology

 Volunteerism is required in society to help community at large.
-No research was conducted in rural areas of Pakistan at district Chakwal prior to this study.
+No research was conducted in rural areas of Pakistan prior to this study.
 Therefore to familiarize the community with this approach, the said study was conducted.
-The objective of the study was "to investigate the practice of volunteerism in rural areas of Pakistan at district Chakwal'.
+The objective of the study was 'to examine the concept of volunteerism in rural areas of Pakistan'.
 The government of Pakistan has been doing efforts to improve literacy rate and education standards in the country since its creation.
 In this regard various models and designs were used.
-This particular research is very significant because very little work has been done in Pakistan.
-This study provides pathway to government of Pakistan literacy department, NGOs anew researchers.
+This particular research is very significant because very little work had been done in Pakistan.
+This study provides pathway to new researchers.

 The method and procedure of the study were comprised upon population, selection of sample, development of tool, administration and analysis of data.
 Different literacy and adult volunteerism programs were reviewed in this regard.
 Six personnel were got interviewed, i.e. one district literacy officer (DLO), two dy. district literacy officers and three NGO managers in the district Chakwal.
 Collected data were administered and analyzed in descriptive form.
+In the present research six personnel were interviewed to collect data and collected data was analyzed.
 Recommendations and conclusion were made accordingly.